aallan/benchmarking-ml-on-the-edge/README.md

 The latest results are presented in the article [benchmarking the Raspberry Pi 5](https://www.hackster.io/news/benchmarking-tensorflow-and-tensorflow-lite-on-raspberry-pi-5-b9156d58a6a2).

-**NOTE:** See the [documentation directory](documentation) for instructions on how to install TensorFlow and TensorFlow Lite, and how to run the benchmarking scripts.
+**NOTE:** See the [documentation directory](documentation) for instructions on how to install TensorFlow and TensorFlow Lite, and how to run the benchmarking scripts on your hardware.

 ## Getting Started with Google's Edge TPU